-Ms. Bowab is MSLAW's Director of Finance, bursar, and is responsible for all aspects of MSLAW's accounting practices, as well as financial aid tuition related matters.
+Ms. Bowab is MSLAW's Director of Finance, bursar, and is responsible for all aspects of MSLAW's accounting for ing th financial aid and tuition practices.
+Ms. Bowab also assists with financial aid and tuition related matters.

 DEAN'S OFFICE